Home » Notes » Nursing Fundamentals and Skills » Nursing Abbreviations and Acronyms: Guide to Medical Terminology

 Matt Vera, a registered nurse since 2009, leverages his experiences as a former student struggling with complex nursing topics to help aspiring nurses as a full-time writer and editor for Nurseslabs, simplifying the learning process, breaking down complicated subjects, and finding innovative ways to assist students in reaching their full potential as future healthcare providers.

-10 thoughts on “Nursing Abbreviations and Acronyms”
+12 thoughts on “Nursing Abbreviations and Acronyms: Guide to Medical Terminology”

 Leave a Comment